-I joined the first guided tour of historic Teguise this morning for a tour of the old capital of Lanzarote.
-The initial group on the 11.30am tour were mainly Spanish tourists with a few English, I found the tour really interesting and hope that they become a regular feature in the future.
+I visited Historic Teguise for a tour of the old capital of Lanzarote.
+The initial group on the 11.30am tour were mainly Spanish tourists with a few English, I found the tour really interesting and learned a lot about this most historic of towns in The Canaries.

 Ask for a copy of the Ruta del Casco Histórico de La Villa de Teguise from the Tourist Information office situated on León y Castillo, this lists 20 interesting points to find around the town.

 Also known as “Plaza de San Miguel Arcángel”.
 Situated around the plaza you can find iconic buildings from Teguise including the church Nuestra Señora de Guadalupe, Palacio Spinola which is now the Casa Museo Timple and La Cilla.

 This building was the Palacio de los Gobernadores (Governor’s Palace) and before that the Inquisition House.
 It is officially the residence of the president of the Canarian Government although home to the Casa Museo del Timple since earlier this year.

 5. La Cilla